All DnD languages explained

 Goblin

-• Alphabet: Dwarvish runes
+Alphabet Dwarvish runes

-DnD Goblins, Bugbears, and Hobgoblins all share the Goblin language.
+Goblins, Bugbears, and Hobgoblins all share the Goblin language.
 To the untrained ear, many sounds in the language resemble grunting.

 Halfling

-Generally, DnD Halflings are very open to learning other languages, but their species does have a language of its own.
+Generally, Halflings are very open to learning other languages, but their species does have a language of its own.
 Perhaps this affability is why the Halfling language shares the Common alphabet.

 Orc

-• Alphabet: Dwarvish runes
+Alphabet Dwarvish runes

-If you’re playing an Orc or DnD Half-Orc, your native tongue is likely to be the Orc language.
-It’s an old language that evolved from even older languages spoken by Orcs, but it shares an alphabet with Dwarvish.
+If you're playing an Orc or Half-Orc, your native tongue is likely to be the Orc language.
+It's an old language that evolved from even older languages spoken by Orcs, but it shares an alphabet with Dwarvish.

 DnD languages - The Archdevil Zariel, burning with demonic fire.